Lloyd-James-dev/StudentApplication/README.md

 ## About
 This project is the continued development of the Major Project for the **Diploma of Software Development** that I successfully completed in the 2nd semester of 2020.

 This was built in Visual Studio 2019 using Entity Framework 6 with code-first methodology to build and seed the database.
-The MSSQL database and C# code was originally designed according to the business rules laid out in the specifications for the assignemnt.
+The MSSQL database and C# code was originally designed according to the business rules laid out in the specifications for the assignment.
 It was designed as an administrative tool for a training provider.
 It has since been refactored and modified for some improvements and potential future modifications.

 I will not accept any push or merge requests as this is my own work used to show an example of my abilities.